BlakeHancock/pyncer-maud/README.md

 ### Include Style Hook Handler With A Closure Hook Provider:

 Becasue the closure hook provider uses reflection, use statements are not supported.
-You must also limit c
+You must also ensure your opening and closing function brackets do not share the same line as others.

 **Initialize:**
 ```php